NuevoFoundation/workshops/content/english/python-basics/tuple/_index.md

 ---
-title: "Tuple"
+title: "Tuples"
 draft: false
 weight: 10
 ---

-Tuple is also a ordered collection of elements just like lists but tuple is immutable.
-So you can not change the elements of a tuple after it is assigned but for list you are allowed to do so.
+A Tuple is also an ordered collection of elements just like lists, but tuples are immutable.
+So you can not change the elements of a tuple after it is assigned (unlike lists where you are allowed to do so).
+This immutable nature makes tuples very useful when you don't want your data to be mutated through out the program.
+Along with this, tuples are generally used to store elements of different data types.
 A tuple can be created by placing all the elements inside parentheses `()`, separated by commas.

 ```python